A fewthings worth mentioning before we get to the washing...

 My diapers stink, and they're also repelling and leaking!

 You may have some buildupfrom minerals, creams or laundry additives.
 First do a deep cleaning of your diapers.
-Start with clean diapers and run several hot washes without 2x the amount of detergent you'd normally use.
+Start with clean diapers and run several hot washes with 2x the amount of detergent you'd normally use.
 Follow with 2-3 hot wash cycles without detergent.
 We also do not suggest using any additives like fabric softeners, OxyClean, vinegar, or dryer sheets.

 My natural fiber diapers are crunchy and scratchy.